backand/docs/source/includes/_common_use_cases.md

 ### Updating the Page Controller

-To access this data, we'll update the page controller to call our ItemsModel and return the relevant rows.
-To do so, use the following JavaScript to define a getAll() function and store the results in $scope:
+To access this data, we'll update the page controller to call our `ItemsModel` and return the relevant rows.
+To do so, use the following JavaScript to define a `getAll()` function and store the results in `$scope`:

 ```javascript
 $scope.getAll = function() {